Copy Trading: The Ultimate Guide

 You can learn from skillful traders and make profits in the markets without having to do all the research and analysis yourself.

-In accordance, the simple answer to the question “What is a copy trader?” would be: It’s an individual copying the positions managed by another, usually a professional, trader on a copy trading platform.
+A copy trader is an individual copying the positions managed by another, usually a professional, trader on a copy trading platform.

 When an experienced trader you follow opens a trade of their own, the same trade is automatically opened in your account.
 All the same conditions apply, so when the copied trader’s position becomes profitable, so does yours.
 If you aren’t comfortable with the associated risk, you can set a lower amount or close your copied trade at any time.